 Welcome to my Blog.
 Here you can read my latest article/essay/story (and previously posted articles).
-Please feel free to comment and to engage in a dialogue with other readers (you can post your comments at the end of each article).
 If you want to be notified when I post a new article, please join my mailing list.

 An old listener of mine from WBAI-FM days, who has f0llowed to me through the decades on various stations, reminded me that I used to make impassioned pleas for the right of anyone on the air to say just about anything—and that included cursing and personal insults; Just about anything, in fact, that stopped short of (to paraphrase Oliver Wendell Holmes) “yelling fire in a crowded theater”—which is to say, any speech that doesn’t cause imminent bodily harm to anyone.
 Continue reading

 He was 91 and expired like some despotic king in his crumbling castle (mansion).

 Playboy wasn’t a big thing in my neighborhood (unless, and this is entirely possible) some of the men in the neighborhood were buying it and hiding it someplace.
 It just wasn’t a playboy-type neighborhood–maybe not middle-class enough.
 Continue reading

 I’ve read Ulysses a few times over the decades and always enjoyed it tremendously (in fact I’d say it’s far and away the best novel I’ve ever read) but I’ve never listened to it before.